Pennsylvania Heart Attack Claims Lawyers Handling Missed Diagnosis

-The failure to recognize, diagnose, or treat heart attack is a common basis for a claim of medical malpractice.
-The consequences are often fatal for the patient, and in many cases involving emergency medicine or other primary care, the medical errors are fairly basic.
+The failure to recognize, diagnose, or treat heart attacks is a common basis for a claim of medical malpractice.
+The consequences are often fatal for the patient; and in many cases involving emergency medicine or other primary care, the medical errors are fairly basic.

 For a free case evaluation concerning a claim for personal injury or wrongful death damages based on failure to diagnose or treat the signs of imminent heart attack, contact the Pittsburgh medical malpractice lawyers at Biancheria & Maliver P.C.